 Tipsy Elves needed a system that would give them real-time visibility and notifications, and eliminate the need to retroactively correct cost variances.
 They needed to manage all their purchase orders in one solution.
 Andrew says Cin7 addressed all their concerns.

 “Getting that final end of month or year inventory valuation is exponentially faster than it used to be,” Andrew says.
-“It used to be a lot of spreadsheets and piecing together a lot of stuff, so Being able to see that all in one place has been a big enhancement.”
+“It used to be a lot of spreadsheets and piecing together a lot of stuff.
+Being able to see that all in one place has been a big enhancement.”

 Cin7 made it easier to create and manage purchase orders and advanced shipping notices.
 Its automated workflows made it possible to keep orders in line with the inventory in their 3PL.